oqtTempLog/SHT85/USBConnection/README.md

 WantedBy=multi-user.target
 ```

-Next, enable this newly created service via sudo systemctl enable nm-usb0.service
+Next, enable this newly created service via `sudo systemctl enable nm-usb0.service`.
 Finally, reboot the pi.

-Laptop
-plug in the pi via usb and run the setupUSB.sh script (with root privileges).
+Plug a USB cable into the Pis USB and into your laptop (attention: there are USB cables that are made only for charging, we need a cable that also supports data transfer).
+Run the `setupUSB.sh` script (with root privileges).
+You should then be able to ssh into the Pi (via `ssh username@192.168.4.x`).